Hawthorn East, VIC

 Please note: Cairnmillar’s courses are subject to minimum and maximum group numbers.
 Courses may be cancelled or postponed if minimum numbers are not achieved by the start date of the course.
 Courses may close prior to the start date if the maximum numbers are reached.
 In that situation, eligible applicants will be offered a place in the next available intake.

-Term 3 2023: Priority applications will close on Monday 12th June 2022.
-Late applications will close on Sunday 25th June 2023 and will only be accepted if places are available.
+Term 1 2024: Early bird applications close on Thursday 30th November for 10% off full fee enrolment.
+Priority applications will close on Sunday 7th January.
+Late applications will close on Sunday 21st January and will only be accepted if places are available.

 What does this course offer?